umar-wani/master-reference/coursebook/precourse/README.md

 The purpose of our [precourse material](#precourse-material) is to make sure that everyone is familiar with the key concepts we will be using throughout your time here.
 A solid grounding in the fundamentals will help you immensely.
 Please make sure you have finished the precourse material and installed the software on our [Installation List](#installation-list) before day 1 of your course.

 We will be having an installation party shortly before you arrive.
+If you are using a **Windows OS** then attending this installation party is **crucial**.
 But if you are unable to attend, you can also do this by yourself.
 If you run into any difficulties, just get in touch.

 ## Precourse Material